 We wanted to find out what the current viewpoint is from real photographers out in the field and see which is the most common opinion.
 Should we shy or share?

-Maybe if we were to share our ideas more readily then it would create a more diverse pool of images over time if we actively seeked to help new photographers.
+Maybe if we were to share our ideas more readily it would create a more diverse pool of images over time if we actively seek to help new photographers.
 This way surely photography would be constantly evolving.

 There are also some of us who have amazing ideas about composition and ways of telling a story in an image, but they just aren’t able to shoot it for whatever reason.

 Wouldn’t it be nice to see that story being told and sharing it with the world regardless of who the author is?
 After all some people don’t know who directed their favourite movie, but they love the movie still.

 Of course, there are also valid reasons for not giving away your well-earned insider secrets especially if you are a seasoned photographer or a working professional.

 Imagine seeing an influx of competitors dilute your market share of your portrait business for example and you then have to start changing your approach or pricing because you helped a few eager starters get into the industry.

 Keeping knowledge to yourself would in this instance protect your job and income to a degree whilst also keeping you one step ahead of any newcomers, so surely this isn’t a bad thing because at the end of the day we’ve all got to pay the bills.